 - 4 ounces raw spinach (about 5 huge handfuls)

 - 4 flour tortillas, "burrito sized" Use gluten-free or whole-grain, if desired.
 See NOTES for prep tips.

 - To make the cheese, combine the cashews, lemon, nutritional yeast, garlic powder, miso, tapioca, salt, and water in a blender.
-Blend on high until smooth.
+Blend on high until completely smooth.

 - Pour the cheese mixture into a small saucepan, and cook over medium heat until a low simmer is reached.
 Whisk or stir constantly, and reduce heat if needed so that it doesn't boil.
 Whisk for another 30 seconds to 1 minute or until thickened.
 Turn off heat.

 - Heat a large clean skillet over medium heat.
 Spread cashew cheese over one entire side of a tortilla, almost to the edges.
 Place the tortilla in the hot skillet cheese-side up.
 Arrange the sauteed veggies on one half of the tortilla.
 Fold the other half over to cover the vegetables.
 Cook until the underside is nicely toasted, then flip and toast the second side.
 Transfer to a plate, and repeat with the other 3 tortillas.